rpldy/react-uploady/packages/ui/upload-button/README.md

 Buttons can use different configuration overrides that supersede the options passed to the parent Uploady.

-> Note: Some options cannot be overriden by the button.
+> Note: Some options cannot be overridden by the button.
 For example, any prop that influences the file input directly (such as '_multiple_')

+**The best place to get started is at our: [React-Uploady Documentation Website](https://react-uploady.netlify.app)**

 ## Installation